xning11/xning11.github.io/_posts/2021-02-21-review-stat-prob.md

 - The power of a hypothesis test is the probability to detect a specified difference in the means when that difference exists.
 - Power depends on $\mu_1 - \mu_0$, $\alpha$, $\sigma^2$ and $n$.

-A **p-value** is the probability under the null hypothesis of obtaining a point estimate as "extreme" or more "extreme" than would be observed by chance along, where the definition of "extreme" is taken from the alternative hypothesis (i.e., observing your sample results or more extreme results) assuming the null hypothesis is true.
+A **p-value** is the probability under the null hypothesis of obtaining a point estimate as "extreme" or more "extreme" than would be observed by chance alone, where the definition of "extreme" is taken from the alternative hypothesis (i.e., observing your sample results or more extreme results) assuming the null hypothesis is true.
 - If $p$-value is small, either $H_0$ is true and we have observed a rare event, or $H_0$ is false.

 **Rejection rule**: reject the null hypothesis $H_0$ if the $p$-value $\leq \alpha$.